Choosing a Nonprofit Name: Seven Common Mistakes and How to Get it Right

 Mistake #5: Choosing a Nonprofit Name Without Involving The People You Serve

 Far too often, nonprofits choose a name without involving the people they serve, instead relying on their staff, donors and consultants to make the call alone.
 The people who ultimately use your nonprofit’s programs and services are the reason for your organization’s existence, and they should be at the center of your decision-making process for every big strategic decision, naming included.
-By involving (and ideally prioritizing) the people you serve in the naming process, you can ensure that your name accurately reflects your organization’s purpose and resonates with your most important stakeholders.
+Involving the people you serve ensures your name reflects your mission and resonates.

 Mistake #6: Choosing a Nonprofit Name by Committee

 While involving diverse stakeholders is important, a nonprofit name by committee or consensus can be a bad idea because it can lead to compromise and watered-down ideas.
 We’ve seen it time and again: having too many voices involved can lead to a lack of clarity and focus.
-In a committee or consensus-based decision-making process, individuals may feel pressure to agree with the group (or its loudest voice) or compromise their ideas to reach a consensus, which can result in a name that is less impactful, memorable and resonant.
+In a committee or consensus-based decision-making process, individuals may feel pressure to agree with the group (or its loudest voice) or compromise their ideas to reach a consensus.
+Decision by consensus can result in a name that is less impactful, memorable and resonant.

 Mistake #7: Choosing a Name that Unintentionally Stigmatizes or (Re)traumatizes the People You Serve (TRIGGER WARNING)